Temporal lobe epilepsy: Types

-Symptoms and behavior
+Signs and symptoms

 Mesial temporal lobe epilepsy

 During a temporal lobe seizure, a person may experience a seizure aura; an aura is an autonomic, cognitive, emotional, or sensory experience that commonly occurs during the beginning part of a seizure.
 The common mesial temporal lobe seizure auras include a rising epigastric feeling, abdominal discomfort, taste (gustatory), smell (olfactory), tingling (somatosensory), fear, déjà vu, jamais vu, flushing, or rapid heart rate (tachycardia).
 A person may then stare blankly, appear motionless (behavioral arrest) and lose awareness.
 Repeated stereotyped motor behaviors (automatisms) may occur; these include repeated swallowing, lip smacking, picking, fumbling, patting, or vocalizations.
 Dystonic posture is an unnatural stiffening of one arm occurring during a seizure.
 A dystonic posture on one side of the body commonly indicates seizure onset from the opposite side of the brain e.g. right arm dystonic posture arising from a left temporal lobe seizure.
 Impaired language function (dysphasia) during, or soon following, a seizure is more likely to occur when seizures arise from the language dominant side of the brain.